Henry Docwra, 1st Baron Docwra of Culmore: Military career

 After serving for some years as a professional soldier in the Netherlands and France, Docwra, who was still only in his early twenties, was sent by the English Crown to Ireland in about 1584.
 He was made the constable of Dungarvan Castle, and served under Sir Richard Bingham, the governor of Connaught, in 1586.
 Bingham besieged Annis Castle near Ballinrobe, and used Ballinrobe as a base from which to attempt to pacify County Mayo.
 He was unable to subdue the Burke clan, the dominant political force in Mayo, and the campaign ended inconclusively.

 Service with Essex and Vere

 Docwra left Ireland around 1590.
 Like many ambitious young courtiers of the time, he entered the service of the Earl of Essex, the royal favourite, and fought beside him in the war against Spain.
-He took part in the Siege of Rouen in 1591-2, and in the Capture of Cadiz in 1596 where he was knighted by Essex in person for his "acts of valour".
+He took part in the Siege of Rouen in 1591-2, and in the Capture of Cádiz in 1596 where he was knighted by Essex in person for his "acts of valour".
 The following year he saw military service under Sir Francis Vere in Maurice of Nassau's campaigns in Brabant, and spent much of the late 1590s in the Netherlands where he distinguished himself at the Battle of Turnhout.
 He did not take part in Essex's ill-fated Islands Voyage expedition to the Azores in 1597.